Industrial Cutting Machinery

 Plasma cutting machines are an effective means of precisely cutting thin and thick materials.
 If you have a need to cut through electrically conductive materials, these specialised cutters use an accelerated jet of hot plasma in the form of a plasma torch, to get the job done.
 The typical materials that plasma arc cutters excel at cutting are steel, stainless steel, aluminium, brass, copper, and other conductive metals.

-Plasma cutting machines are common in many industries including construction, salvage, automotive repair, restoration and ship scrapping.
-Plasma cutters are high speed and provide precision cuts with a similar quality to rival laser, they are also a lower cost cutting option.
-The result is that they are widespread in large industrial factories and combined with low cost, plasma cutting sees widespread use from large-scale industrial business down to the smallest shops.
+Plasma cutting machines are common in many industries, steel fabrication, sheet metal work, structural steelwork.
+Plasma cutters are high speed cutting machines, providing precision cuts with quality often to rival Fiber Laser, they are also often a lower cost cutting option to Fiber laser.
+The result is that they are widespread in large metalworking workshops, combined with low cost, plasma cutting see’s widespread use from large-scale steel fabrication workshops too small 2 or 3 man metalworking businesses.

 Waterjet Cutting Machines

 One of the most widely used types of cutting machines is the Waterjet.
-These precision cutters use a high pressure stream of water or one that has added abrasive materials to cut through materials.
+These precision cutters use a high pressure stream of water that has added abrasive materials to cut through materials.
 The speed of the water actually creates friction and heat and is ideal for a number of materials that require cutting.
-Perfect choices for a plastics, composites, tile, stone, foam, leather, composites, soft metals, and paper Waterjet cutters do not have the same level of precision as laser or plasma cutting machines but they are the cheapest machines you can purchase and operate, and they are very fast to use.
+Perfect choices for a plastics, composites, tile, stone, foam, leather, composites, soft metals,

 Fiber Laser Cutting Machines